svaarala/duktape/doc/low-memory.rst

   ...

-The pool simulator doesn't need to know the "previous size" for a realloc entry, so it can be written out as -1 (like ajduk does).
+The pool simulator doesn't need to know the "previous size" for a realloc entry, so it can be written out as -1 (like duk-low does).

 Pool configurations are expressed in JSON::